FeygelsonE/ezStay/README.md

 Inspired by AirBnB, ezStay is a full-stack web application.
 The application was built with Ruby on Rails, React, and Redux.
+JavaScript ES6, PostgreSQL, and JS bundling was also used.

 ## Features